muttfuzz

 ~~~

 That will 1) create a directory `fuzz_target` and use AFL to fuzz `target` for 30 minutes, then 2) switch to fuzzing a series of mutants of `target` for five minutes each before 3) finally switching back to fuzzing using AFL on the original `target`.
 The total time spent fuzzing will be 24 hours, and MuttFuzz will spend half that time fuzzing mutants.
-The `--post_mutant_cmd` and `AFL_SKIP_CRASHES` setting handles the fact that things that crash some mutants may not crash the real `target` and vice versa.
+The `--post_mutant_cmd` handles the fact that things that crash some mutants may not crash the real `target`.
+AFL++ removes crashes that don't crash the current version of a program, but we want them in the queue to explore.
 When you're done fuzzing, you'll want to look in both `crashes` and `queue` for possible crashing inputs for `target`, due to the same issue.

 ```muttfuzz --help``` will give details on other options.
 One nice thing is to print out status (e.g., cat the AFL stats file, or ls | wc -l on crashes/queue) after each fuzzing run.